stativeboss/FPGA-Fabric_Design_and_Architecture/README.md

 **Some information about Basys3**:

-  The following figure highlights the importamt components on the Basys3 board (ironically, the most important component is not highlighted, the FPGA):
+  The following figure highlights the importamt components on the Basys3 board.
+Ironically, the most important component is not highlighted, the FPGA:

     ![image](https://user-images.githubusercontent.com/14873110/171420148-f0fede0d-a8b6-482b-9183-43018ab23cad.png)